kaleidicassociates/fts-elasticsearch/README.md

 # fts-elasticsearch
 fts-elasticsearch is a Dovecot full-text search indexing plugin that uses ElasticSearch as a backend.

+This is work towards porting fts-elasticsearch to the D programming language.

 Dovecot communicates to ES using HTTP/JSON queries.
 It supports automatic indexing and searching of e-mail.

 ## Requirements